 Courtship of These Birds

-They flip their feet up and down and dance in front of females showing off their pretty feet when they are in a courting mode.
+They flip their feet up and down and dance in front of females to display their pretty feet while in a courting mode.
 If they were human, blue-footed boobies would be like the famed dancer Fred Astaire all decked out wearing blue-colored shoes!

-These seabirds can dive from great heights, and they seek out schools of fish where they consume them while still underwater.
+These seabirds can dive from great heights.
+They seek out schools of fish where they consume them while still underwater.
 Their favorite fish to dine upon is sardine.
 I don't blame them!
 Sardines can be tasty food.

 If you have only ever eaten sardines in those little tinned cans, do yourself a favor and try to find some fresh ones to eat.
 My hubby and I got to eat sardines in Spain and remember it with gustatory pleasure.
 The ones we tasted were lightly cooked and dressed with a light lemony vinaigrette and fresh herbs.
 They were delicious!
 I am sure that many different cooking methods would be equally tasty.
 Lightly grilling fresh sardines would be fantastic.